Constituency-and-Convergence/Constituency-Database/README.md

      - Overlap_Nominal: position of the noun base in the planar structure
 * sources = bib-file with the sources

+The **input** folder contains the raw files in which the data is initially entered and updated.
+The **scripts** folder contains R scripts that produce the output version of the database.

 The CCDB is available under the Creative Commons Attribution Share Alike 4.0 International license.
 It is a work in progress and continuously updated.
 For research and citation, please refer to the most recent release archived in Zenodo.